dankelley/dankelley.github.io/_posts/2014-01-11-smoothing-hydrographic-profiles.md

 p <- ctd[['pressure']]
 {% endhighlight %}

-Create equispaced data for filtering to make sense.
+Next, one must create equispaced data, for filtering to make any sense at all.
 {% highlight r %}
 dp <- median(diff(p))
 pp <- seq(min(p), max(p), dp)
 S0 <- approx(p, S, pp)$y
 {% endhighlight %}

-Set critical frequency for the filter (as a ratio to Nyquist)
+Now comes something that must be established by the actual task at hand: setting the critical frequency for the filter (as a ratio to Nyquist).
+In this case, a somewhat arbitrary frequency is selected, and then both first-order and second-order filters are created.
 {% highlight r %}
 W <- dp / 2
 f1 <- butter(1, W)
 f2 <- butter(2, W)
 {% endhighlight %}

-Set up for a three-panel plot.
+Now, set up for a three-panel plot.
 {% highlight r %}
 par(mfrow=c(1, 3))
 {% endhighlight %}

-Filter the raw profile, and plot as the left-hand panel.
+For the left-hand panel, show the raw data in black, and the two filters in red and blue.
 {% highlight r %}
 plotProfile(ctd, xtype="salinity", type='l')
 S0f1 <- filtfilt(f1, S0)